acuarica/evm/README.md

 ## EVM Bytecode Function and Event Signature Hashes

-`sevm` comes with a collection of Ethereum `function` and `event` signature hashes.
+`sevm` includes the `sevm/4byte` module to patch function and event signatures by looking up in the [OpenChain API](https://docs.openchain.xyz/#/default/get_signature_database_v1_lookup).
-They are available through the `sevm/4byte` module.
+Alternatively, `sevm` comes with an embedded database of Ethereum `function` and `event` signature hashes, available through the `sevm/4bytedb` module.
-It looks up in the signature and events database for matching hashes.
+These modules are mutually exclusive, _i.e._, you should use either _only_ one of them.

-When a matching `function` or `event` is found in a `Contract`, it patches the `function` or `event` with the corresponding signature.
+The `sevm/4byte` and `sevm/4bytedb` modules look up in the function and events remote OpenChain and embedded database respectively for matching hashes.

-The `sevm/4byte` is completely independent from the main module.
+When a matching `function` or `event` is found in a `Contract`, they patch the `function` or `event` with the corresponding signature.

-It is not loaded by default in the main module.
+Both `sevm/4byte` and `sevm/4bytedb` modules are completely independent from the main module, _i.e._, they are not loaded by default.
-It needs to be `import`ed explicitly.
+They need to be `import`ed explicitly.
-This allows the user to create a bundle without the lookup database provided thet want to use another solution.
+This allows users to create a bundle without the `fetch` dependency or lookup database provided they want to use a custom solution.

 ## Contributing